What is a Schiff moment anyway?: Shielding of the nuclear electric dipole moment in an atom

 The Schiff moment $\vec{\mathscr{S}}$ is purely a property of the distribution $\rho_n(\vec{R})$.
 Some of its properties are: \begin{enumerate}[(i)] \item $\vec{\mathscr{S}}$ can be defined for any charge distribution, even in classical electromagnetism.
 There is nothing intrinsically nuclear or quantum-mechanical about it.

 \item $\vec{\mathscr{S}}$ has units of charge $\times$ length$^3$ (C m$^3$ in SI, or $e$ fm$^3$ in units appropriate for nuclei).

 \item The Schiff moment is a vector quantity.
-But it is \emph{not} the EDM: the contact $E3$ interaction is not the same as the $E1$ interaction. \end{enumerate} In quantum mechanics, the Schiff moment $\vec{\mathscr{S}}$ is a vector operator in the space of nuclear states.
+But it is \emph{not} the EDM: the contact $E3$ interaction is not the same as the $E1$ interaction. \end{enumerate}

+In quantum mechanics, the Schiff moment $\vec{\mathscr{S}}$ is a vector operator in the space of nuclear states.
 In a nucleus with spin $\vec{I}$, the expectation value of the Schiff moment vector in any nuclear state $\ket{\Psi}$ is parallel to the expectation value of the angular momentum vector, $\avg{\vec{\mathscr{S}}} = \bra{\Psi} \vec{\mathscr{S}} \ket{\Psi} \propto \bra{\Psi} \vec{I} \ket{\Psi}$.
 This property follows from the Wigner-Eckart theorem \cite{Sakurai}.
-Note, however, that $\vec{I}$ is an operator that is odd under time-reversal (T) symmetry: a spinning nucleus with angular momentum $-\vec{I}$ can be thought of as a nucleus with angular momentum $\vec{I}$ whose dynamics is time-reversed.
+Note, however, that $\vec{I}$ is an operator that is odd under time-reversal (T) symmetry: a spinning nucleus with angular momentum $-\vec{I}$ can be mapped to a nucleus with angular momentum $\vec{I}$ whose dynamics is time-reversed.
 Therefore, if $\avg{\vec{\mathscr{S}}} \neq 0$ in an angular momentum eigenstate of a nucleus, then the nuclear charge distribution is odd under T-symmetry.
 Which means that the nucleus spinning in one sense has a \textit{different} charge distribution than the nucleus spinning in the opposite sense!
-This kind of unusual charge distribution can only arise (as far as we know) from new particles or forces that break T-symmetry, which is why a nuclear Schiff moment is useful as an indicator of physics beyond the Standard Model.
+Such an unusual charge distribution can only arise (as far as we know) from new particles or interactions that break T-symmetry inside nuclei.
+This is why a nuclear Schiff moment is a useful target of experimental searches, since it is an indicator of T-violating physics originating from beyond the Standard Model.